“Photographing the tunnel was grand, even in the smallest detail”

 “One morning in late January 2014, I packed my camera gear in the car and drove to the waterfront, alongside the Alaskan Way Viaduct, a road I’d taken many times before.
 But on this cold, drizzly day something new was afoot, as I parked at Pier 48 and walked to the trailers lining the underpass at South Dearborn Street.

-The lot was a sprawling open space, covered with rows of neatly stacked giant curved concrete segments, above which hovered an ominous tower gantry.
+The lot was a sprawling open space, covered with rows of stacked giant curved concrete segments, above which hovered an ominous tower gantry.
 We signed in, walked to the landing of the scaffold, and started down the 100 feet of winding metal steps.
 Focused on keeping pace and not tripping over my steel-toe boots, it wasn’t until we reached the ground that I had my first look at... the beast.
-The mouth of the tunnel was a breathtaking sight.
+The mouth of the tunnel was a shocking sight.
 Surrounded by towers of pilings pegged into the earth, holding back the earth and groundwater, we walked up and into the cavernous dark hole.

 By the time we walked our way back through the tunnel into the open air, my head was spinning.
 I had a million questions.